fwinkelbauer/chunkyard/ARCHITECTURE.md

 - Split files into encrypted chunks, store them in a repository and return a list of BlobReferences
-- Bundle all BlobReferences into a Snapshot, store this Snapshot as encrypted chunks and return a LogReference
+- Bundle all BlobReferences into a Snapshot, store this Snapshot as encrypted chunks and return a SnapshotReference

 ## Restore Workflow

-- Retrieve a Snapshot using a LogReference
+- Retrieve a Snapshot using a SnapshotReference
 - Retrieve, decrypt and reassemble all files using their BlobReferences of the given Snapshot